cmeeren/FSharp.JsonApi/.github/CONTRIBUTING.md

 * Make necessary changes to the code
 * Update the changelog
 * Update the version and release notes in the fsproj files
-* Commit and tag the commit (this is what triggers deployment from AppVeyor).
-For consistency, the tag should be identical to the version  (e.g. `1.2.3`).
+* Commit and tag the commit (this is what triggers deployment from AppVeyor)
 * Push the changes and the tag to the repo.
 If the AppVeyor build succeeds, the package is automatically published to NuGet.